-- Study of the natural world/habitat year round in all weather
+- Study of the natural world year round in all weather

-- Reflection as key to our Pedagogical approach
+- Documentation and Reflection are keys to our Pedagogical approach

 Our Use of Time

-We purposefully slow down from the typical fast pace of life.
+We purposely slow down from the typical fast pace of life.
 We intend to be flexible and not rushed or strictly scheduled as children have a right to slow down and be given time to observe, listen, play and experience nature or each other at their own pace.
+This intentional pace of learning supports children developing in a range of domains of development including physical, social, emotional and cognitive development.
 We will be organized and maintain the needs of the children at all times, while enjoying the wonders of the outdoors and the joys of childhood.